-- 102. Plaintiff John Doe realleges and incorporates by reference the allegations set forth in paragraphs 1 through 101 as if fully set forth herein. - 103.
-The acts described herein constitute torture as defined by the Torture Victim Protection Act, Pub.
-L. No. 102-256, 106 Stat.
-73 (1992) (codified at 28 U.S.C. § 1350 Note).
-Additionally, these acts constitute a "tort ... committed in violation of the law of nations or a treaty of the United States" under the Alien Tort Claims Act, 28 U.S.C. § 1350, in that they were in violation of customary international law prohibiting torture as reflected, expressed, defined, and codified in multilateral treaties and other international instruments, international and domestic judicial decisions and other authorities. - 104.
-The acts described herein were inflicted deliberately and intentionally upon Plaintiff John Doe for purposes that include, among others, intimidating or coercing him, discriminating against him for his presumed political beliefs, or discriminating against him for his membership in a specific ethnic group. - 105.
-The torture of Plaintiff John Doe did not arise from, and was not inherent in or incidental to, lawful sanctions. - 106.
-Defendant Abdi Ali personally tortured, or exercised command responsibility over or directed, ordered, conspired with or aided and abetted soldiers in the Fifth Army Battalion to torture, Plaintiff John Doe. - 107.
-Defendant Abdi Ali's acts or omissions described above and the acts committed by his subordinates caused the torture of Plaintiff John Doe and caused him to suffer severe mental pain and suffering.
+- 52. The acts described herein were inflicted deliberately and intentionally upon Plaintiff for purposes that include, among others, intimidating or coercing him, discriminating against him for his presumed political beliefs, or discriminating against him for his membership in a specific ethnic group. - 53.
+The torture of Plaintiff did not arise from, and was not inherent in or incidental to, lawful sanctions. - 54.
+Defendant Abdi Ali personally tortured, or exercised command responsibility over or directed, ordered, conspired with or aided and abetted soldiers in the Fifth Army Battalion to torture, Plaintiff. - 55.
+Defendant Abdi Ali's acts or omissions described above and the acts committed by his subordinates caused the torture of Plaintiff and caused him to suffer severe mental pain and suffering. - 56.
+Defendant Abdi Ali's acts or omissions described above and the acts committed by his subordinates against Plaintiff were committed under actual or apparent authority, or color of law, of the government of Somalia. - 57.
+As a result of the torture described above, Plaintiff is entitled to damages in an amount to be determined at trial.

-- 108. Defendant Abdi Ali's acts or omissions described above and the acts committed by his subordinates against Plaintiff John Doe were committed under actual or apparent authority, or color of law, of the government of Somalia. - 109.
-As a result of the torture described above, Plaintiff John Doe is entitled to damages in an amount to be determined at trial. - 110.
-Defendant Abdi Ali's acts were deliberate, willful, intentional, wanton, malicious, and oppressive and should be punished by an award of punitive damages in an amount to be determined at trial.
+58. Defendant Abdi Ali's acts were deliberate, willful, intentional, wanton, malicious, and oppressive and should be punished by an award of punitive damages in an amount to be determined at trial.

-EIGHTH CLAIM FOR RELIEF (CRUEL, INHUMAN OR DEGRADING TREATMENT OR PUNISHMENT - PLAINTIFF JOHN DOE)
+THIRD CLAIM FOR RELIEF (CRUEL, INHUMAN OR DEGRADING TREATMENT OR PUNISHMENT)

-- 111. Plaintiff John Doe realleges and incorporates by reference the allegations set forth in paragraphs 1 through 110 as if fully set forth herein. - 112.
-The acts described herein constitute a "tort ... committed in violation of the law of nations or a treaty of the United States" under the Alien Tort Claims Act, 28 U.S.C. § 1350, in that they were in violation of customary international law prohibiting cruel, inhuman or degrading treatment or punishment as reflected, expressed, defined, and codified in multilateral treaties and other international instruments, international and domestic judicial decisions and other authorities. - 113.
-The acts of cruel, inhuman or degrading treatment or punishment described herein had the intent and effect of grossly humiliating Plaintiff John Doe and inducing fear and anguish.
-As an intended result of these acts, Plaintiff John Doe was placed in great fear of his life and suffered psychological abuse and agony. - 114.
-The cruel, inhuman or degrading treatment or punishment of Plaintiff John Doe did not arise from, and was not inherent in or incidental to, lawful sanctions.
+- 59. Plaintiff realleges and incorporates by reference the allegations set forth in paragraphs 1 through 58 as if fully set forth herein. - 60.
+The acts described herein constitute a "tort ... committed in violation of the law of nations or a treaty of the United States" under the Alien Tort Claims Act, 28 U.S.C. § 1350, in that they were in violation of customary international law prohibiting cruel, inhuman or degrading treatment or punishment as reflected, expressed, defined, and codified in multilateral treaties and other international instruments, international and domestic judicial decisions and other authorities. - 61.
+The acts of cruel, inhuman or degrading treatment or punishment described herein had the intent and effect of grossly humiliating Plaintiff and inducing fear and anguish.
+As an intended result of these acts, Plaintiff was placed in great fear of his life and suffered psychological abuse and agony. - 62.
+The cruel, inhuman or degrading treatment or punishment of Plaintiff did not arise from, and was not inherent in or incidental to, lawful sanctions. - 63.
+The cruel, inhuman or degrading treatment or punishment of Plaintiff caused him to suffer severe mental pain and suffering, including prolonged mental harm. - 64.
+Defendant Abdi Ali personally committed, or exercised command responsibility over or directed, ordered, conspired with or aided and abetted soldiers in the Fifth Army Battalion to commit, the cruel, inhuman or degrading treatment or punishment of Plaintiff.

-- 115. The cruel, inhuman or degrading treatment or punishment of Plaintiff John Doe caused him to suffer severe mental pain and suffering, including prolonged mental harm. - 116.
-Defendant Abdi Ali personally committed, or exercised command responsibility over or directed, ordered, conspired with or aided and abetted soldiers in the Fifth Army Battalion to commit, the cruel, inhuman or degrading treatment or punishment of Plaintiff John Doe. - 117.
-Defendant Abdi Ali's acts or omissions described above and the acts committed by his subordinates against Plaintiff John Doe were committed under actual or apparent authority, or color of law, of the government of Somalia. - 118.
-As a result of the cruel, inhuman or degrading treatment or punishment described above, Plaintiff John Doe is entitled to damages in an amount to be determined at trial. - 119.
+- 65. Defendant Abdi Ali's acts or omissions described above and the acts committed by his subordinates against Plaintiff were committed under actual or apparent authority, or color of law, of the government of Somalia. - 66.
+As a result of the cruel, inhuman or degrading treatment or punishment described above, Plaintiff is entitled to damages in an amount to be determined at trial. - 67.
 Defendant Abdi Ali's acts were deliberate, willful, intentional, wanton, malicious, and oppressive and should be punished by an award of punitive damages in an amount to be determined at trial.

-NINTH CLAIM FOR RELIEF (ARBITRARY DETENTION - PLAINTIFF JOHN DOE)
+FOURTH CLAIM FOR RELIEF (ARBITRARY DETENTION)